iPlumb3r/EcosystemMapping/1_Semantic/Conceptionary/ReadMe.md

 Convention
 -
-The following convention is applied :
+The following convention is applied to the ID of each concept :
 * Intentional concepts are prefixed by a "@" : e.g. "<a href="https://github.com/iPlumb3r/EcosystemMappingModel/blob/master/1_Semantic/Conceptionary/%40Agent.md">@Agent</a>"
 * Extentional concepts are prefixed by a "§" : e.g. "<a href="https://github.com/iPlumb3r/EcosystemMappingModel/blob/master/1_Semantic/Conceptionary/%C2%A7Person.md">§Person</a>"